Anna Hyatt Huntington: Public equestrian monuments

 Statue of Sybil Ludington to commemorate the 1777 ride of this 16-year-old who is said to have ridden forty miles at night to warn local militia of approaching British troops in response to the burning of Danbury, Connecticut.
 These accounts, originating from the Ludington family, are questioned by modern scholars.
 The statue is located on Rt.
 52 next to Glenedia Lake in Carmel, New York (1961).
 Smaller versions of the statue exist on the grounds of the DAR Headquarters in Washington, DC; on the grounds of the public library, Danbury, Connecticut; and in the Elliot and Rosemary Offner museum at Brookgreen Gardens, Murrells Inlet, South Carolina.

 Huntington produced four copies of a peaceful bronze statue of Abraham Lincoln reading a book, while sitting on a grazing horse, entitled “Young Abe Lincoln on Horseback”.
 Two of the copies were scale model casts made for public display, with first one shown outside the Illinois State pavilion at the 1964 New York World's Fair.
 Other small statue is located in front of the Bethel Public Library, Rt.
 302 in Bethel, Connecticut.
 The statue, bears the signature, Anna Huntington, with the date of 1961.
 The oversize statue of the same subject at the State University of New York College of Environmental Science and Forestry, in Syracuse, New York, pictured elsewhere in this article.
 The statue is also called "On the Circuit.
-This Lincoln statue stood on the grounds of Huntington's Stannerigg estate outside Bethel until her passing in 1973 and was bequeathed, along with several other pieces, to Syracuse University.
+This Lincoln statue stood on the grounds of Huntington's Stannerigg estate outside Bethel until her death in 1973 and was bequeathed, along with several other pieces, to Syracuse University.
 Another large statue of Abraham Lincoln on horseback is found near the entrance of Lincoln's New Salem State Historic Site, Route 97, Petersburg, Illinois.

 In 1964, the sculptor, Anna Hyatt Huntington, gave this bronze statue to the state of Illinois.
 Depicting a young Lincoln absorbed in studying, it shows a typical scene of Lincoln's life when he lived in this pioneer village between 1831 and 1837.Lincoln's New Salem.
 Conquering the Wild overlooks the Lions Bridge and The Mariners' Lake at Mariners' Museum and Park in Newport News, Virginia.